ken107/push-model/README.md

 ## What's This?
-A Push Model is an MVC model that sits on the server and push changes to its views.
-A Push Model is useful in live applications, where it's necessary to have a synchronized view state across all clients (see also Angular JS's Firebase).

-Chat is a good example.
-In an MVC chat application, your chat log lives on the server.
-Each chat client has a copy of the chat log that is kept synchronized with the server via a PUB/SUB mechanism.
-The controller (also on server) receives new chat messages from clients and append them to the chat log.

-This Push Model implementation runs on Node.js and uses `Object.observe` to monitor change.
+This Node module defines and implements a simple PUB/SUB protocol for server-client object synchronization based on WebSocket, JSON, the JSONPointer and JSONPatch standards.

+It is called a Push Model because it is intended to be used as part of a server-side MVC Model layer or MVVM ViewModel layer that requires the ability to push updates to clients.

 ## How To Use
 ```
-C:\push-model>node pushmodel.js

-  Usage: pushmodel [options] <controller.js>

-  Options:

-    -h, --help         output usage information
-    -V, --version      output the version number
-    -H, --host <host>  listening ip or host name
-    -p, --port <port>  listening port
+require("push-model").listen(host, port, model);
 ```

-At the center, the pushmodel simply has a Model object that is observed, and changes are pushed to any interested clients as JSON patches.
-Changes to the Model object are made by the controller whose behavior is defined in "controller.js".
-The behavior of the controller depends on your application.

-### The Model
-The pushmodel listens for WebSocket connections on a specific host and port (or *:8080 if not specified).
-Clients connect to the model and use the connection to subscribe for changes to the model, as well as to send actions to the controller.
+This will start listening for WebSocket connections on the specified host and port.
+Clients will connect and use the connection to subscribe for changes, as well as to send actions to the model.

+### The Protocol
 Each message over this connection is a WebSocket text frame whose content is a JSON object.
 This object must have a _cmd_ property whose value is one of "SUB", "UNSUB", "PUB", or "ACT".

 ##### SUB/UNSUB
-Clients send a SUB/UNSUB message to the server to start/stop observing changes to the Model.
-The message must contain a _pointers_ property which holds an array of JSON Pointers (RFC 6901) into the Model object:
+Clients send a SUB/UNSUB message to the server to start/stop observing changes to the model.
+The message must contain a _pointers_ property which holds an array of JSON Pointers (RFC 6901) into the model object:
 ```
 {
     cmd: "SUB",